Thermography and Home Inspections

 View of ceiling below roof

-Active water leaks revealed
+Active roof leak revealed

 View of ceiling below roof